cudy789/AMPL/docs/installation/configure.rst

 figuring out the translation and rotation of a camera in a few examples.

 The image below describes the **robot frame**, which is at the center of the robot.
 A "frame" is a point of view and we setup an axis system (x, y, z here) at the center of the frame.
-We will make all measurements relative to this frame of reference.
+We use the "right hand rule" or "north east down" (NED) naming convention to define the positive directions of the x, y, and z axis.
+We will make all measurements relative to the robot frame of reference.

 .. image:: ../res/configuration/robot-frames-xyz-rpy.png